fortio/fortio/README.md

 Simple form/UI:

-Sample requests with responses delayed by 250us and 0.5% of 503 and 1.5% of 429 simulated http errors.
+Sample requests with responses delayed by 250us and 0.5% of 503 and 1.5% of 429 simulated http errors:

 ![Web UI form screenshot](https://user-images.githubusercontent.com/3664595/41430618-53d911d4-6fc5-11e8-8e35-d4f5fea4426a.png)